For all Rentals at the Rotary Centre for the Arts (RCA)

 Cancellation or Date Changes to Bookings by Licensee: Bookings cancelled/changed with less than 30 business days’ notice will be subject to the final contract price of each room included in the booking, including technician, staffing fees and all incurred costs.
 Cancellations must be in writing email, fax or letter.

 Pricing: We reserve the right to amend our rates as necessary.
+Before the rental date, clients will be provided with written notice.

-Capital Improvement Fund (CIF) and Ticketing Fees: To give the clients the best experience, including creator support, utilization of a good ticketing system and the improvement of the Mary Irwin Theatre, the RCA charges a ticketing service fee and capital improvement fund (CIF) for every sold ticket.
+Capital Improvement Fund (CIF) and Ticketing Fees: To provide the clients the best experience, including creator support, utilization of a good ticketing system and the improvement of the Mary Irwin Theatre, the RCA charges a ticketing service fee and capital improvement fund (CIF) for every sold ticket.
 For non-ticketed events, the CIF will be charged based on the actual number of attendees.
 Please see Appendix A for a detailed box office fee structure.
 These fees will be deducted from the gross ticket sales upon settlement.

 Merchandising: The Licensee shall pay 10% of gross receipts to the Society on all merchandising products sold in the Rotary Centre for the Arts.
 The licensee must provide their own float and sales staff.
 The licensee will pay 15% of gross receipts if the RCA provides float and sales staff.
 The RCA must receive notification at time of booking.